ornovog/PetersonAlgorithm/README.md

 # PetersonAlgorithm
-in this project we can see a common issue when writing multi-hreaded code. the compiler do instructions reordering which can affect the logic and correctness of the code.
+in this project we can see a common issue when writing multi-threaded code. the compiler do instructions reordering which can affect the logic and correctness of the code.

 in this example I implement Peterson algorithm for mutual exclusion that allows two or more processes to